coventry/troncle/README.md

 8. Go to the buffer with the code you want to explore, compile it with `C-c C-k`, mark the forms you want traced, and hit `C-c t R`!

+## Roadmap

+### Extended functionality

+This is a very simple application at the moment, but I think it has a lot of potential.
+The core functionality is in `troncle.macroshka`, which is a very robust code-walking scheme.
+(I've run it over the entire clojure source code.)

+These are the directions I'd like to move it in:

+1. Emacs convenience functions for passing "load this file" and "run this test" functions to `tronce.traces/st`.

+2. Tracing instrumentation for multiple regions within a top-level form.

+3. Filtered tracing: Only report a trace when a given predicate returns true.
+Predicate can be specified in terms of return values of the forms under consideration.

+4. Save and restore current tracing configuration.

+5. Tracing of bindings to local variables.

+6. Send trace reports to a clojure list, rather than/as well as the repl, so that they can be queried programmatically.

+7. Replay a series of trace reports using emacs overlays (nrepl-discover's overlay facility should make this easy.)

+8. Replace the tracing with source-level step debugging.

+## Cleaning up

+1. Currently this depends on private (bleeding-edge) copies of `nrepl-discover.el` and `clojure.tools.reader`.
+These need to be changed to canonical dependencies as they become available.

+2. A lot of troncle.el's behaviors may be more generally useful to other users of nrepl-discover.el.

+3. You tell me.

 ## License